Phone Interview Tips How To

 How to Prepare for a Phone Interview

 Interviews in general can be intimidating, without question.
 Phone interviews, though, provide many benefits that we don’t see with in person interviews.
-With their recent rise in use, especially in the healthcare world, we wanted to take the time to acknowledge these benefits and go over how you can use them to ace your next interview.
+With their recent rise in use, especially in the healthcare world, we wanted to take the time to acknowledge these benefits and go over how you can use them to prepare for a phone interview.

 First Impressions Count